Why Muslim Countries Make the Best Places to Visit

 Pissed off about the Trump travel ban?
 Well let’s fight the travel ban with travel.
 What if all the badass indy travelers out there committed to visit a Muslim country for at least one week this year?
+Not just to make a statement, but also because they’re some of the best places to visit in the world.

 Now you might argue that our personal travels aren’t going to affect America’s terrifying foreign policy plans or help our president grow a brain cell.